TeddyO323/alx-low_level_programming/0x01-variables_if_else_while/README.md

   # 3. alphABET

-    <p>Write a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.</p>
+   Write a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.

 <ul>
 <li>You can only use the <code>putchar</code> function (every other function (<code>printf</code>, <code>puts</code>, etc&hellip;) is forbidden)</li>